EmperorMurfy/Cat_Attack/README.md

 Note: Main is the main release repository, should be the most stable version - suggested to use the files from release for most stable.
 Please check the latest release for work in progress/buggy functions

+## ⚙️ Technical Info
+Developed & Tested on Macbook M1 Air
+Written on Eclipse IDE using Java JRE 1.8
+Run GraphicMain.java to run

+**Quick Guide**
+1) Download ZIP from github, unzip the zip, open the folder

+2) Create a java project in Eclipse, must be JRE 1.8

+3) Drag the downloaded src + bin folders into your project

+4) If prompted, overwrite any previous src + bin folders in the newly created java project

+5) Open src/lib, right click on the jl1.0.1.jar

+6) Select build path -> Add to build path

 ## 🎮 Controls
 **Player One - Katze**